julsemaan/cluster-api-provider-linode/hack/dis/README.md

 $ bash setup-konnectivity.sh
 ```

-Wait a few minutes for kubelet to restart and all apiserver pods restarting too so that they pickup the new konnectivity config
+Wait a couple of minutes for kubelet to restart all apiserver pods so that they pickup the new konnectivity config

 Install a sample workload that runs on all nodes and the script will exec into each pod (proving konnectivity is working)
 ```